Symplectic realizations of holomorphic Poisson manifolds: Introduction

-is holomorphic symplectic on $Y$ with respect to the new complex structure $\uJ$, and the natural projection $\pr|_Y: Y\to X$ is a holomorphic symplectic realization of the holomorphic Poisson manifold $(X, \pi)$. \item [(iii)] The zero section is a Lagrangian submanifold of $(Y, \uomega)$. \end{itemize} Moreover, different choices of the affine connection $\nabla$ give rise to isomorphic holomorphic symplectic realizations. \end{theorem}
+is holomorphic symplectic on $\holom{Y}$ and the natural projection $\pr|_Y: \holom{Y} \to \holom{X}$ is a holomorphic symplectic realization of $(\holom{X}, \pi)$. \item [(iii)] The zero section is a Lagrangian submanifold of $(\holom{Y}, \uomega)$. \end{itemize} Moreover, different choices of the affine connection $\nabla$ give rise to isomorphic holomorphic symplectic realizations. \end{introthm}

-Note that when the holomorphic Poisson structure is trivial, i.e. $\pi=0$, $Y$ reduces to the standard holomorphic symplectic structure on $T^*X$.
-Therefore the holomorphic symplectic manifold $(Y, \uomega)$ can be considered as a deformation of the standard holomorphic symplectic manifold $(Y\subset T^*X, \omega_{can}, J)$ (and therefore, in particular, a deformation of the standard complex structure on $T^*X$), that is parameterized by the holomorphic Poisson structure $\pi$.
+Note that if the Poisson structure is trivial (i.e. $\pi=0$), then $( \holom{Y}, \uomega)$ reduces to the canonical holomorphic symplectic manifold $T^*\holom{X}$.
+Therefore, the holomorphic symplectic manifold $(\holom{Y}, \uomega)$ can be considered as a deformation of the canonical holomorphic symplectic manifold $T^*\holom{X}$ parameterized by the holomorphic Poisson structure $\pi$.
 It would be interesting to investigate how our result is related to Kodaira theory of deformation of complex structures \cite{MR2109686}.

 The present paper was influenced in large measure by Petalidou's splendid work \cite{2015arXiv150107830P} on symplectic realizations of non-degenerate Poisson--Nijenhuis manifolds.
 Making use of the computational approach of \cite{MR2900786}, Petalidou discovered an explicit expression for the 2-forms on the symplectic realization.
-However, her proof of the compatibility is, to the best of our understanding, not entirely sound.
+However, her proof of their compatibility is, to the best of our understanding, not entirely sound.
 In our approach, which is more conceptual, tracing the hidden underlying groupoid structures reveals crucial for proving the compatibility.

-Finally, we would like to point out that our approach draws from various integration results valid only in the differential context.
-It is not clear whether this method will be of any use in the algebraic context.
+Finally, we would like to point out that our approach draws from various integration results valid only in the context of smooth manifolds.
+It is not clear whether this method will be of any use in the context of algebraic varieties.
 So the analogue of Problem~\ref{problem-b} for algebraic Poisson varieties remains open.